moov-io/ach/docs/returns.md

 ---
 layout: page
-title: Return Files
+title: Return files
 hide_hero: true
 show_sidebar: false
 menubar: docs-menu
 ---

-# Return Files
+# Return files

 ACH files and their EntryDetail records may be returned for a variety of reasons defined by "return codes".
 Either the originating (ODFI) or receiving (RDFI) financial institution can issue a return.
 Some of the most common reasons include: insufficient funds (`R01`) and account information not found (`R03`).